a-robu/dlg-assessment/README.md

 This solution is a toy example of how a software project can work.
 Typically I find that my dependencies can become a bit more complex (such as needing software that can be conveniently installed with a distro's package manager) and I tend to then Docker-ize my projects.
 Here, that is not necessary as the dependencies are very simple and the software is still easy to run.

+For very large datasets, it may be necessary to distribute the summation operaton across multiple workers.
+This solution is not implemented in this project.

 APIs often need to rate-limit clients, to ensure unintrerupted service.
 One reason why I have not implemented rate limiting in this solution is that, with caching, this API does not require a large amount of compute time to serve its response.

 No way to execute the code in production is provided, although it would be trivial to, for example, [run this on Google AppEngine](https://github.com/GoogleCloudPlatform/appengine-bottle-skeleton/blob/master/app.yaml).